-In the meantime, eat plenty of fruits and vegetables rich in vitamin C. If you also take a supplement, try not to exceed the upper limit of 2,000 milligrams of vitamin C a day.
-As always, talk to your doctor first before taking any supplement.
+More research is needed.
+But in the meantime, eat plenty of fruits and vegetables rich in vitamin C, such as oranges and red peppers.
+If you also take a supplement, try not to exceed the upper limit of 2,000 milligrams of vitamin C a day.
+As always, talk to your doctor before taking any supplement.

 - Wang Y, et al. Effects of vitamin C and vitamin D administration on mood and distress in acutely hospitalized patients.
 American Journal of Clinical Nutrition.
 2013;98:705.

 - Lima de Oliveira IJ, et al. Effects of oral vitamin C supplementation on anxiety in students: A double-blind, randomized, placebo-controlled trial.
 Pakistan Journal of Biological Sciences.
 2015;18:11.

 - Vitamin C. Natural Medicines. https://naturalmedicines.therapeuticresearch.com/databases/food,-herbs-supplements/professional.aspx?productid=1001.
 Accessed July 14, 2017.